nluo1201/TPBspeedratio/README.md

 Download and install Geasy Fork for your browser at https://greasyfork.org/en

-Then install the script at this site.
+Then install the script at this site by click [this]https://github.com/nluo1201/TPBspeedratio/raw/master/TPBspeedratio.user.js

 ### Todos